CityWebConsultants/Iris/readme.md

 ## Dependencies

-____ is built using Node.JS, uses Express for HTTP routing, Socket.IO for websockets and runs on a MongoDB database.
+Pond is built using Node.JS, uses Express for HTTP routing, Socket.IO for websockets and runs on a MongoDB database.
 The front end widgets are built using Angular.JS and the forms and admin interface are created using the JSONform library and bootstrap.
 Other Node.js module dependencies can be found in the package.JSON file and everything can be installed by running NPM install.

 ## Directory structure

-The ____ directory structure is separated into four main areas.
+The Pond directory structure is separated into four main areas.

 ### Core area